batchusivaji/Complete-Kubernetes/Notes.md

 #### kube-proxy

-- This is responsible for networking Communication
+- `This is responsible for networking Communication`

 *  This implementations will be based on CNI

-- kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
+- `kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept`.

-* kube-proxy maintains network rules on nodes.
-These network rules allow network communication to your Pods from network sessions inside or outside of your cluster(like communication between Service and Pods )
+*` kube-proxy maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster(like communication between Service and Pods )`

 * kube-proxy is a component of Kubernetes that maintains network rules on nodes.
 It can use the operating system's packet filtering layer, such as iptables on Linux, to direct traffic or it can handle traffic forwarding itself when such features are unavailable.
 Here are examples of both scenarios